tradingview/documentation-guidelines/PineBlogPosts/README.md

 ### Block Code
-We format block code in a monospace font in the post's document.
+We format block code in a monospace font in the Google doc.